pomm-project/Foundation/documentation/configuration.rst

 Configuration
 ~~~~~~~~~~~~~

-There are several ways set configuration:
+There are several ways to set the configuration:

 .. code:: php